SunHQ Hydrogen Hub

 |Main end-use classification:

-Under construction – Phase 1 operations anticipated for the second half of 2023
+Under construction – Phase 1 operations anticipated for the first half of 2024

 AUD$12.97 million project capital cost (Phase 1)

 Hydrogen production -approximately 140 tonnes annual capacity available (based on the first phase 1 MW electrolyser plant).
 Hydrogen production demand of the five procured Hyzon trucks is at around 91 tonnes per annum, allowing scale-up to meet third-party demand.